tanghao-xiaomi/docs/en/device_dev_guide/driver/timer_driver/timer/Arch_Timer.md

 The Arch Timer is an interval timer implemented based on Timer Driver.
 It provides a series of timer interfaces for the `sched` module in the operating system and supports the following two working modes:

-- **Tickless Mode**: Allows more flexible and efficient system scheduling.
+- Tickless Mode: Allows more flexible and efficient system scheduling.
-- **Tick Mode**: Provides a fixed-time interval scheduling mechanism.
+- Tick Mode: Provides a fixed-time interval scheduling mechanism.

 The position framework of Arch Timer in the system is as shown in the following figure: